Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/with_llm.md

     import:py from jaclang.core.llms, Huggingface;

     glob llm = Ollama(
-                model_name = "mistralai/Mistral-7B-v0.3", # Will pull model if does not exists
+                model_name = "mistralai/Mistral-7B-v0.3" # Will pull model if does not exists
-                verbose = False
                 );
     ```

+The llm model is defined in these examples which can be intialized with specific attributes.

+> **Note:**
+>
-The llm model is defined in these examples with specific attributes, such as utilizing the relevent model and disabling verbose.
-If the coder wants to visualize the prompts during inference, enable verbose by ```verbose = True```.
+> - If the coder wants to visualize the prompts during inference, enable verbose by adding ```verbose = True``` as an argument when defining the LLM.

 This approach allows for the initialization of the desired model as a model code construct with a specific name (in this case, `llm`), facilitating its integration into code.